Peter-L-SVK/Bash-example-Navigator/README.md

 # Bash Navigator

 A lightweight terminal-based file navigator and system utility tool written in Bash.
-Created as a learning project.
+Created as a learning project back in 2018.
 ## Features

 - **File Operations**: Copy, paste, delete files/directories